 Santa Claus is coming to town

 Melbourne is a gift, and this Christmas the Town Hall is taking that pretty seriously.
 The gorgeous old building (it’s almost 150 years old!) is wrapping itself up like a big, stone present.
 The Swanston Street-facing side of the building has a giant bow wrapped around it, as well as big wreaths and nutcrackers.
-It’s also where you can find Santa’s House and snap a (free) photo with the jolly man himself.
+At night the building (along with the State Library and Princes Bridge) are illuminated by festive projections.

 The eastern end of Collins Street is known for its luxury retailers and my do those big money brands know how to kit themselves out for Christmas.
 Stroll along the street to check out the stores Christmas displays (the Cartier decorations are particularly glitzy) even if you can’t afford to buy from them.
 Then stop by Collins Place to see the giant Christmas tree.